buvale/BlogdownQuebec-/content/authors/admin/_index.md

   matter.
 education:
   courses:
-  - PhD in Enviromental sciences
+  - course: Pdd in Forestry and enviromental sciences
-    institution: University of Quebec in Chicoutimi
+    institution: Massachusetts Institute of Technology
-    year: 2017 -
+    year: 2017
   - course: MSc in Forestry and enviromental sciences
     institution: Massachusetts Institute of Technology
     year: 2015